Transition out of High School

 Credentials and Graduation Pathways

-All students, including students with disabilities, are encouraged to work toward the highest diploma option available.
+All students are encouraged to work toward the highest diploma option available.

-The majority of students with disabilities have access to academic experiences required to earn a Regents diploma throughout high school.
-The following diplomas and credentials are available to students with disabilities upon graduating from high school:
+The following diplomas are available to students with disabilities on graduating from high school:

 - Advanced Regents diploma